Helpful things to know

 Printing & scanning

-- Newspapers and Family History Reading Room, (Level 2A)
+- Newspapers and Family History Reading Room, Collections Zone, Level 2A

 Lockers are available for public use.

 Bringing bags into the Library

 It can get quite busy in our public areas, so to protect our collection and make everyone's visit as comfortable as possible, we ask that large or cumbersome items – such as travel backpacks, suitcases, and instrument cases – are not brought into the Library.
 Prams, strollers and bags with items for babies or young children can be brought in.

 Meeting rooms are available to book online.

 The private Friends of the Library Lounge is open with current COVID-safe practices in place.